ntulenev/KafkaSnapshot/README.md

 # KafkaSnapshot
 Tool that allows to read current data snapshot from kafka topic with compacting

-Current version is optimized for <string,string> key-value messages and skips topics with NULL keys.
+Current version is optimized for string keys and json messages and skips topics with NULL keys.

 ![Details](Details.PNG)